RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ### Hourly Employees
 Hourly employees may set their availability as needed.
 Changes to availability should be made prior to the Wednesday before the sprint starts, where possible.
 Two (2) weeks notice, when possible, is appreciated.

+### Salaried Employees
+Salaried Staff should plan to be available between 10:00am and 3:00pm on days when they are working

 ## Furloughs, Hours reduction, etc
 ## Hourly Staff
-Hourly employees requested to take a reduction in hours will be assisted in applying for temporary unemployment benefits, if requested.
+Hourly employees may be requested to take a reduction in hours.
+If so, individuals will be assisted in applying for temporary unemployment benefits, if requested.

 ## PTO
 ### Hourly Employees (at 31.50 rate, only)